 - Symptoms worsen during stressful periods

-What helps: Stress management (meditation, pranayama, yoga nidra), adaptogenic herbs (ashwagandha, shatavari — with medical guidance), sleep optimisation, avoiding over-exercising.
+What helps: Stress management (meditation, pranayama, yoga nidra), adaptogenic herbs (ashwagandha, shatavari, with medical guidance), sleep optimisation, avoiding over-exercising.

-Symptoms appear after discontinuing hormonal contraceptives.
+These symptoms appear after discontinuing hormonal contraceptives.
 The body needs time to re-establish its natural hormonal rhythm, and some women develop temporary PCOS-like symptoms during this transition.

 Key signs: